 I’ve been driving for about 8 years now.
 I’ve owned, driven, or ridden in a pretty impressive assortment of vehicles in that time.
 I still can’t tell you why the air conditioner has all those superfluous controls, or what most of the buttons and knobs surrounding the steering wheel are for.
 I hope it’s not important.
 I’m pretty sure at least one of them, possibly more than one, is involved with cruise control, which I never use (should I?).
 Occasionally I have to turn on my hazard lights, and most of the time I even forget how to do that.
 But I know where the headlights and windshield wipers are.
 That’s good, right?

 3. Everyone Is a Bad Driver

 With all the emphasis placed on defensive driving tactics, proper signaling, and following the laws of the road to the letter, it’s amazing how rarely people actually drive the way they were taught to.
-Everyone speeds, and you will be looked down upon by other drivers if you don’t.
-They listen to blasting music, talk on their cell phones, argue with passengers, or participate in some other kinds of major distractions while driving.
+Everyone speeds and you will be looked down upon by other drivers if you don’t.
+They listen to blasting music, talk on their cell phones, arguing with passengers, or participate in some other kinds of major distractions while driving.
 Even though many of these things are not technically illegal, they are still dangerous and irresponsible.